 As a multi-use trail, the East Ithaca Recreation Way is the perfect place for a long, safe walk with your dog.
 Totaling 3.55 miles in length, this former railroad bed location runs through the Cornell Botanic Gardens on the northern section of the trail and the Pine Tree Wildlife Preserve, East Ithaca Nature Preserve, and the town’s Tudor Park on the southern section.
-Leashed pets are welcome on the trail, but be alert and watch for bikers and runners in the summer and cross-country skiers and snowshoers in the winter.

 Located parallel to South Hill Recreation Way, the Six Mile Creek Natural Area offers additional hiking opportunities with your pup.
 This diverse ecological area consists of everything from waterfalls and streams to forests and meadows of goldenrods.

-Nestled in the beautiful Village Park, the seasonal vendors bring all the fruits of their labor for your enjoyment.
+Nestled in the beautiful Village Park, seasonal vendors bring all the fruits of their labor for your enjoyment.
 Bring your pet along, get some local products that are sourced from within 35 miles of Trumansburg, and venture around the park!

 Located 5 miles outside Ithaca, Bet the Farm is a great spot to hang out and sip on a glass of wine and take your pup on a walk through the vast fields that surround the winery.

-Just outside of Dryden on your way into Ithaca, you will find, Hopshire Farm and Brewery.
+Just outside of Dryden on your way into Ithaca, you will find Hopshire Farm and Brewery.
 Hopshire is a family-owned establishment that boasts its vast outdoor areas and its “green” indoor space.

 Pet-Friendly Lodging in IthacaBack to Top of List